-WE CANNOT OFFER TRAIL RIDES, SORRY
+WE STILL CANNOT OFFER TRAIL RIDES, SORRY

-but we are still accepting names for our wait list.
+We are now accepting names for

 to email Miss Barb!

-We keep in touch via cell phone/text.
+After you're scheduled, we'll keep in touch via cell phone/text.

 Come to Blue Rock Horse Park for the complete